Luciano-Tadeu/Sistema-Gerenciador-De-Arquivos/README.md

 # C File System Simulator 📂

-This project is an in-memory file system simulator developed in C. It uses an **N-ary Tree** data structure (specifically the "First Child / Next Sibling" representation) to manage directories and files hierarchically.
+This project is an in-memory file system simulator developed in C. It uses an **N-ary Tree** data structure to manage directories and files hierarchically.

 The system allows you to navigate through folders, create new files/directories, list contents, and perform safe deletions with proper dynamic memory management.